eparrag1/NER_CVs/README.md

 Annotations: <br>
 * NER training datasets require annotations of the locations of the skills in the text - as it would be labour-intensive to tag these manaually (which would be the optimal solution), a list of employment skills from the Kaggle dataset (originating from LinkedIn) is used to search and annotate these words in the text <br>
 * Some of these skills are multiple words <br>
-* The search is done on all lowercase text with multiple word skills as appearing on the skills list are combined with an underscore, e.g. natural_language_processing <br>
+* The search is done on all lowercase text with multiple word skills (as appearing on the skills list) combined with an underscore, e.g. natural_language_processing <br>
 * The original text before these edits is then put into the cleaned dataset, to preserve the cases and spaces <br>

 Output: <br>